 Auditor’s responsibilities for the audit of the Standalone Financial Statements

-We have not audited the financial statements and other financial information of one of the branches located outsideIndia.
+We have not audited the financial statements and other financial information of the Singapore Branch of the Company.

-These financial statements and financial information have been audited by other auditors whose reports have beenfurnished to us by the Management and our opinion on the standalone financial statements, in so far as it relates tothe amounts and disclosures included in respect of the foreign branch and our report in terms of section 143 (3) ofthe Act, insofar as it relates to the aforesaid foreign branch is based solely on the reports of the other auditors.
-Theauditors of the branch have expressed a disclaimer of opinion for the financial statements of the branch.
+These financial statements and financial information have been audited by M/s AAA Assurance PAC whose reportshave been furnished to us by the Management and our opinion on the standalone financial statements, in so far as itrelates to the amounts and disclosures included in respect of the foreign branch and our report in terms of section143 (3) of the Act, insofar as it relates to the aforesaid Singapore Branch is based solely on the reports of the otherauditors.
+The auditors of the branch have expressed a disclaimer of opinion for the financial statements of the branch.

 Our opinion on the standalone financial statements, and our report on Other Legal and Regulatory Requirementsbelow, is not modified in respect of the above matters with respect to our reliance on the work done and the reportsof the other auditors.